uday-rana/codeshift/CONTRIBUTING.md

    - Go to the original repository, navigate to the "Pull Requests" tab, and open a new pull request.
    - Fill in the template.
 Link your issue using closing keywords, and provide a clear description of your changes.

+### Contributing Tests

+Tests for codeshift are written using [Jest](https://jestjs.io/).
+They are placed under the `tests/unit` directory and are named after the module they test.
+For example, `tests/unit/model.test.js` tests `src/model.js`.

+- To run tests, use `npm run test`.
+- To run tests, and re-run them on changes to the tests or source code, use `npm run test:watch`.
+- To generate a test coverage report to ensure all branches of code are being tested, use `npm run test:coverage`.

 ## Guidelines